 So...
 What's next?

-Now we have got that out of the way... the next step would be to figure out how to learn singing, while not going broke.
+Now we have got that out of the way... the next step would be to figure out how to learn singing, without breaking the bank.

 Check out the story of book author and 'bad singer' Tim Falconer, who was diagnosed tone deaf but refused to give up his dream to sing - in spite being told: why don't you start playing an instrument?
 The instrument he loves most is the human voice!